webim/webim-client-sdk-ios/README.md

 Methods for getting information about specific operator are described inside**Operator.swift** file.
 Operator object can be getted through `MessageStream` object `getCurrentOperator()` method.

-Methods for working with remote notifications by _Webim_ service are described inside **WebimPushNotification.swift** file.
+Methods for working with remote notifications by _Webim_ service are described inside **WebimRemoteNotification.swift** file.

 Specific remote notification object can be getted through `Webim` class `parse(remoteNotification:)` method.
 This class also has method `isWebim(remoteNotification:)` which can be used to easily discover whether the notification is send by _Webim_ service or not.